JaxsonBrownie/ICS-SimLab/docs/architecture.md

 - `hmi.py` - Starts configured Modbus RTU/TCP masters/clients.
 Continuously polls for values from PLCs and visually displays it.

-- `plc.py` - S
+- `plc.py` - Starts any configured Modbus RTU/TCP masters/clients and any slaves/servers.
+Executes any controllers (to write to other devices) and monitors (to monitors data from other devices).
+Runs a predefined Python script that handles any internal logic, which involves reading internal registers and writing to other internal registers.

-`actuator.py` - Starts configured Modbus RTU/TCP slaves/servers.
+- `actuator.py` - Starts configured Modbus RTU/TCP slaves/servers.
 Continuously writes Modbus register values from the slave/server to the SQLite3 database.

 - `sensor.py` - Starts configured Modbus RTU/TCP slaves/servers.
 Continuously reads values from the SQLite3 database and writes them to Modbus register values in the slave/server.

-`hil.py` - Starts
+- `hil.py` - Connects to the SQLite3 database and begins altering values from the database based on some predefined python file.